ragnarlotus/vue-daval/README.md

 ## Overview

-This is a Vue data validator, developed with the lack of other validators in mind and is built on top of ES6 trying to achieve the best architecture.
+This is a Vue data validator, trying to cover all needs and built on top of ES6 to achieve the best architecture.

 ## Demo